Author: Obstetrician Dr Peter England

 But you are not ovulating.

 Due to changes in the hormonal environment, you can find that your periods are irregular, or infrequent.
 This happens because you are not ovulating very often, or at all.
-From the lack of ovulation, you can have a build-up of male hormones, that are also produced by the ovaries.
+When ovulation does not occur regularly, the ovaries produce higher levels of male hormones.

 With PCOS, you can also have a change of female (estrogen) hormones into male hormones.
 When these hormones change, they can cause: